revaturelabs/interviewquestions/Java/Collections/SetInterface.md

 - `TreeSet` stores, unique elements by retaining the order of elements.
 - Internally ` TreeSet ` implements red-black tree.
+- Red-Black tree: Red Black tree is a self balancing tree that uses recoloring and rotation to balance itself.

 </blockquote>